 Some of my knit pumpkins were added along with an enamel pitcher filled with flowers from the garden.

 I love adding Fresh garden flowers to the pitcher.
 To me, there’s nothing like fresh flowers!

-A while ago I found this thread spool thrifting and like the warm it evoked.
+A while ago I found this thread spool thrifting and liked the warmth it evoked.
 Then I added some fresh bittersweet on top.
 It’s a spool pumpkin!

 The brick looks pretty behind the vignette by adding a warm touch.